Competition between service providers with strategic resource allocation: application to network slicing: Conclusions

 \section{Conclusions}

-In this work, a business model is proposed and analyzed where the NSTs provide mobile communications services to final users and provision themselves with resources from an InP by means of network slicing mechanisms.
-Each NST splits its share of the resources by choosing a weight for each cell.
-Weights determine the proportion of resources that each NST obtain in each cell, which in turn determines the service that it can offer to users and therefore the number of users subscribed.
-Each NST chooses its weights strategically in order to maximize its number of subscribers.
+In this work, a business model is proposed and analyzed where the NSTs provide mobile communications services to final users and provision themselves from a resource pool operated by an InP by means of network slicing mechanisms.
+We propose a solution for the Nash equilibrium of the competition between the NSTs, where each NST strategically distributes it share of the resources among its subscribers.

-We propose a solution for the Nash equilibrium in which every NST chooses, for each cell, a weight equal to the product of its share by the ratio between the total number of subscribers in the cell and the total number of subscribers in the network.
-This solution allows us to argue that network slicing provides an attractive flexibility in the allocation of resources without the need to enforce or control a policy through the InP.

-For this solution, all the values at the equilibrium can be easily computed through the expressions provided.
 The proposed solution has the following properties: \begin{itemize} \item It provides the exact values at the equilibrium if the cells are homogeneous in terms of normalized capacity.
 In this case, the subscription ratio is the same in all cells. \item Otherwise, if the cells are heterogeneous, it provides an accurate approximation of the equilibrium. \item In each cell, the subscription ratio increases with the normalized capacity, and depends on the share distribution, being maximum when all shares are equal. \item Each NST obtains a fraction of subscribers which is the same in all cells.
 It depends only on its share, the user sensitivity and the share distribution, and is minimum when the shares of all the other NSTs are equal. \end{itemize}